Drug-Free Workplace Act of 1988: Policy

 The policy put out by the United States Department of Labor states it is illegal for employees "to manufacture, distribute, dispense or have in possession prohibited controlled substances" Under the law, any employer in a covered industry such as federal contracting, trucking, or oil and gas must develop and enforce a policy on drug use in the workplace.
 These policies are commonly included as part of an employment contract.
-While some states have legalized Marijuana, covered employers are still required to treat marijuana use as a disciplinable offense under the Drug-Free Workplace Act, as it is still considered a controlled substance under federal law.
+While the majority of states have legalized marijuana in some form, covered employers are still required to treat marijuana use as a disciplinable offense under the Drug-Free Workplace Act, as it is still considered a controlled substance under federal law.

 Penalties

 Penalties for employees in covered industries who commit drug violations vary.
 However, penalties for contractors and companies are standardized.
 One can be penalized in the following ways.
 For example, payment for services can be revoked, contracts can be terminated, and the contractor may be denied future grants or contracts for a specified period of time.
 The government agency who published the contract determines if a violation has occurred and what, if any, penalty should be assessed.